peterchettiar/LLMZoomcamp_2024/Module-3-vector-databases/README.md

 1. Flat index (brute force) - compares the query with every single vector stored in the database
 2. Approximate Nearest Neighbour (ANN) Methods - as the name suggests, using algorithms to find the close vectors that are similar or approximate to the query vector
-3. Tree-Based indexing - use a tree-like structure to partition the vector database thereby eliminating large portions of data during search
+3. Tree-Based indexing - use a tree-like structure to partition the vector database thereby eliminating large portions of data during the search
-4. Graph-Based indexing - constructs a graph like structure where each node represents a vector, and edges connect nodes based on proximity (similarity)
+4. Graph-based indexing - constructs a graph-like structure where each node represents a vector, and edges connect nodes based on proximity (similarity)

 ### Approximate Nearest Neighbour (ANN)

-Since we are using `elasticsearch` as our choice of search engine, we can take a deeper look into their method for indexing - ANN algoritms.
+Since we are using `elasticsearch` as our choice of search engine, we can take a deeper look into their method for indexing - ANN algorithms.

 Approximate Nearest Neighbour (ANN) is an algorithm that finds a data point in a data set that is very close to the query point, but not necessarily the absolute closest one.
-This is an upgrade from traditional NN algorthms that searches through all the data to find the perfect match, which can be time consuming as well as computationally expensive given that data sources gets larger each year.
+This is an upgrade from traditional NN algorithms that search through all the data to find the perfect match, which can be time-consuming as well as computationally expensive given that data sources get larger each year.
 Hence, ANNs are game changers as they use intelligent shortcuts and data structures to efficiently navigate the search space.
 So instead of taking up huge amounts of time and resources, it can identify data points with much less effort that are close enough to be useful in most practical scenarios.

 Now that we know what ANNs are as well as their purpose of building vector indexes, we can proceed to understand how they work.
 Generally how these algorithms work is firstly a **dimensionality reduction** technique being deployed followed by a **defined metric** to calculate the similarity between the query vector and all other vectors in the table.